coreybutler/iam/README.md

+Tell other developer network about IAM with a [tweet](https://twitter.com/intent/tweet?hashtags=javascript&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20IAM%20for%20securing%20websites%20and%20APIs&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fiam&via=goldglovecb).

 # IAM (Identification and Authorization Management)
-_(For the browser and Node.js)_

-Like this project?
-Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=javascript&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20IAM%20for%20securing%20websites%20and%20APIs&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fiam&via=goldglovecb).
+IAM is an access control framework for the browser and Node.js.
+It is lightweight, built on standards, and incredibly powerful.

-This library manages roles and permissions, allowing developers to create simple or complex authorization patterns.
-It keeps track of resources, rights, roles, and groups.
-By maintaining the permission structure within the library (internally), it is capable of automatically deriving user rights, even in complex schemas.
+The library manages roles and permissions, allowing developers to create simple or complex authorization patterns.
+The **main benefit** is the _ridiculously lightweight_ **query engine**, which primarily answers one question:

-**Determining whether a user is authorized to view/use a specific feature of an application should always be a binary operation.** In other words, the code should reflect the answer to a simple question: _"does the user have the right to do something with the system resource?"_.
+_"Does the user have the right to do something with the system resource?"_

-**The goal:**

 ```javascript
 if (user.authorized('system resource', 'view')) {